-The climbing harness is made up of different parts, all of them of great importance for the safety and comfort of the climber.
+The climbing harness is made up of different parts, all of them of great importance for the climber’s safety and comfort.
 You have to be aware that their operation is correct and follow the instructions to keep them in good condition.
 These are the main parts:

-- Lumbar belt: It is the main part of the harness, which resists most of the weight and from which the other peripheral units arise.
+- Lumbar belt: It is the central part of the harness, which resists most of the weight and the other peripheral units.
 It should provide a balance between comfort and lightness.

 - Buckles: Their functionality depends on the climbing style.
 The current ones have a self-locking system.

-- Leg loops: They are usually padded and can be adjusted with an elastic or buckle system, which facilitates changes of clothes.
+- Leg loops: They are usually padded and adjusted with an elastic or buckle design, which facilitates clothes changes.

-- Ventral ring: It is a ring that passes through the two tie points, which makes it the strongest area of the set.
+- Ventral ring: It is a ring that passes through the two tie points, making it the most vital area of the set.

 - Material carriers: They are used to carry hanging equipment or accessories during climbing.
 Their number depends on the style that is practiced or the needs of the climber.

-- Anchor or tie points: They are two rings that connect to the ventral ring.
-The rope is passed through them and the weight is distributed correctly.
+- Anchor or tie points: They are two rings that connect to the central ring.
+The rope is passed through them, and the weight is distributed correctly.

 What are the differences between a climbing harness for men or women?